Connect with us

 What adoptive parents feel;

-Take home: It’s totally wrong to think that adopted kids would fall into depression because they are not with their biological parents.
+Take home: It’s wrong to think that adopted kids would fall into depression because they are not with their biological parents.
 Adopted kids end up loving their adoptive parents, they grow so used to them that they forget they were even adopted.
 So it’s unnecessary to think the kids would fall into depression.

 8.“So, will you have your own children”